Smealm/hydra-launcher-stuff/README.md

      - Rename the root folder to match the game name.
      - Optionally, use Steam app ID to fetch official game name from Steam store.
      - Proof of concept is available [here](https://github.com/Smealm/hydra-launcher-stuff/tree/main/hydra%20folder%20operations/organize), add profile and ignore patterns for them in the profiles.json, script normalizes your game folders for you
-4. **Automatic EXE setting** — automatically set the executable of preinstalled games using the game’s Steam ID or other metadata.
+4. **Automatic EXE setting** [IMPLEMENTED] — automatically set the executable of preinstalled games using the game’s Steam ID or other metadata.
    - Example: Hydra downloads "Cult of the Lamb" from SteamGG.
 Source detection fixes folder nesting.
 Hydra uses SteamDB or other APIs to set the correct EXE.
 Custom entries can be used for games that can’t launch directly from the main EXE (e.g., cracked versions).

 5. **Automatic installation of repacks** — extract and install repacks (FitGirl, Dodi, etc.) automatically.